pd3v/Counters-with-instruments-and-tremolo-effect/README.md

 This branch is totally based on Counters with Instruments + Tremolo audio effect!

 This is a "custom-made" effect subclassing AUAudioUnit.
 The Tremolo effect algorithm runs is in the function "process" inside TremoloDSPKernel class.
-#### ⚡️⚡️ Shake the device if you want to change Tremolo rate frequency! ⚡️⚡️🎶
+#### ⚡️⚡️ Shake the device to randomly change Tremolo rate frequency! ⚡️⚡️🎶

 Counter with Instruments has a built-in SimpleSynth playing one note.
 The notes are randomly generated out of C, E, G notes (C Major chord) in various octaves.
 Slowing down counters' counting increases reverb wet/dry parameter.
 All programmed using AVAudioEngine, AVAudioPlayerNode classes, with code generated soundwaves into AVAudioPCMBuffer buffers, plus AVAudioMixerNode and AVAudioUnitReverb.